 What to expect:

-Please note that no background, experience or skill in meditation or art is necessary.
-This process is about accessing our inner wisdom through the art and writing process, not about creating beautiful images!
+Please note that no background in art is necessary.
+This process is about accessing our intuition through the art and writing process, not about creating polished images!

 What people are saying:

 This practice, and specifically Rabbi Margie’s facilitation of this practice, was a gift.
 All I can say is that it was inexplicably powerful and positive.
 The combination of structure and freedom, the experience of being in the company of others, getting out of my head and into my heart, of being able to share, or equally important, not — it unlocked something that made Thursday nights my favorite and most sacred night of the week.

 Margie’s energy — her specific way of leading — was a huge part of this for me.
 Kind, welcoming, focused, feet on ground, able to connect diverse groups to each other and this powerful practice.